Meghalaya HC directs formation of tree felling halt committee

 Following the Advocate General’s submission, the bench clarified that their current order explicitly excludes cases where the Central government has granted forest clearance under the Forest Conservation Act, 1980, for development projects or issued directives regarding deforestation, afforestation, etc.

-They further stated that the validity of any such permissions was not under consideration in this instance.
+The bench added that the validity of any such permissions was not under consideration in this instance.

-The court then directed the state respondents to submit a report by June 12th, detailing the committee’s deliberations and decisions.